 Hey!
 I am so glad you’re here

 We are the Lemps.
 Big, blended family of 7, always on the move and almost always together.
 We’re pretty intentional about the activities and extra curricular commitments we take on.
 Our goal is to fill our kid’s lives with rich and diverse experiences, without losing our minds in the process.
 If it benefits the entire family, we’re in!
-For many years, we homeschooled to give our schedule extra flexibility for taking trips and breathing room to enjoy every moment while our kids were little.
-We currently have 2 in public school and 3 at home, which has been a huge transition for us, but we take it all one day at a time.
+For many years, we’ve homeschooled to give our schedule extra flexibility for taking trips and breathing room to enjoy every moment while our kids are young.

 We are passionate about adoption, foster care and family travel.
 We love Disney, Legos, the ocean, Netflix, the Great Lakes, camping, road trips, flying cheap on Spirit Airlines, pizza, creating stuff and hikes through the mountains.

 One of our favorite family projects has been our RV flipping adventures!
-We purchase used, junkie old RV’s on Facebook Marketplace and fix them up into functional homes on wheels.
+We purchase disgusting old RV’s on Facebook Marketplace and fix them up into functional homes on wheels.
 We enjoy going on a few adventures before listing and reselling.
 Watch the video below to find out more!